 - G. To ensure the uniform assessment of high school graduation rates, the Board shall collect, analyze, report, and make available to the public high school graduation and dropout data using a formula prescribed by the Board. - H. The Board shall also collect, analyze, report, and make available to the public high school graduation and dropout data using a formula that excludes any student who fails to graduate because such student is in the custody of the Department of Corrections, the Department of Juvenile Justice, or local law enforcement.
-For the purposes of the Standards of Accreditation, the Board shall use the graduation rate required by this subsection. - I. The Board may promulgate such regulations as may be necessary and appropriate for the collection, analysis, and reporting of such data required by subsections G and H. - J. The Virginia Department of Education, State Council of Higher Education for Virginia, Virginia Community College System, and the Department of Labor shall annually provide to the Virginia Office of Education Economics data and defined data points needed for the Virginia Office of Education Economics to conduct an annual return on investment analysis and provide a summary report and detailed dataset to the Governor, General Assembly, and Virginia Board of Workforce Development and publicly post on its website by December 31 of each year the Commonwealth's secondary and postsecondary career and technical education (CTE) and work-based learning offerings.
+For the purposes of the Standards of Accreditation, the Board shall use the graduation rate required by this subsection. - I. The Board may promulgate such regulations as may be necessary and appropriate for the collection, analysis, and reporting of such data required by subsections G and H. - J. The Virginia Department of Education, State Council of Higher Education, Virginia Community College System, and Virginia Department of Labor shall provide data to the Virginia Office of Education Economics on an annual basis and define data points needed together for the Virginia Office of Education Economics to conduct an annual return on investment analysis and provide a summary report and detailed dataset to the Governor, General Assembly, and Virginia Board of Workforce Development and publicly post on its website by December 31 of each year the Commonwealth's secondary and postsecondary career and technical education (CTE), as defined in § 22.1-227.01, and work based learning offerings.
 Such report and dataset shall include: - 1.
 The alignment of existing CTE and work-based learning offerings with employer demand, postsecondary degree or certificate programs, and industry-recognized credentials; - 2.
 The CTE and work-based learning offerings that are linked to high-demand occupations; - 3.
 An evaluation of student participation and outcomes, such as postsecondary attainment, employment status, and wage earnings, associated with each CTE program disaggregated by student demographics, program, industry, superintendent region, and school division;